frankframework/angular-components/projects/angular-components/readme.md

 # Angular Components

-A collection of reusable components designed for use in Frank!Framework projects, based on new proposed FF!Doc designs.
+A collection of reusable components designed for use in Frank!Framework projects, based on new proposed FF!Reference designs.

 ## How to use
 Install the package from NPM (coming soon)